Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @figure{/user_guides/visualization/images/visualization_image029.png,"",240}

 The original object does not have to be displayed in order to make instance.
 Also selection handles transformations of instances correctly:

 ~~~~~
-pload ALL
+pload MODELING VISUALIZATION
 vinit
 psphere s 1
 psphere p 0.5